 International applications are welcome but it is the applicant’s responsibility to ensure visa requirements are met and we ask applicants to highlight their chosen visa option in their application.
 Please note that Sea Watch Foundation is unable to sponsor visa applications for Research Interns.

-If you are interested in this position, please contact Katrin on katrin.lohrengel@seawatchfoundation.org.uk with a completed Research Intern application form and CV by 28th January 2024.
-Decisions will be made by 25th February 2024.
+If you are interested in this position, please contact Katrin on katrin.lohrengel@seawatchfoundation.org.uk with a completed Research Intern application form and CV by 9th February.
+Decisions will be made by the end of February 2025.

 PLEASE NOTE THAT INTERNSHIPS WILL BE SUBJECT TO WHATEVER COVID RESTRICTIONS ARE IN PLACE AT THE TIME